BruinGrowly/URI_Transformer/docs/WHITE_PAPER.md

 ---

-**"In the beginning was the Word, and the Word was with God, and the Word was God."** - John 1:1

-**Today, the Word becomes mathematical, and the mathematics reveals God.**

----

 *For the edification of all who seek truth, and the glory of JEHOVAH, who is the Love, Power, Wisdom, and Justice that sustains all reality.*